sebpalluel/web3-monorepo/README.md

 ### NX Cloud access tokens

 As refered in the [section about access token in the nx doc,](https://nx.dev/nx-cloud/account/access-tokens) you have different strategies to setup your access to [Nx Cloud](https://nx.app/).
-In order to beneficiate from local and remote cacheables operations, you can populate use this command to generate an access token allowing <mark>read-write</mark> access:
+In order to beneficiate from local and remote cacheables operations, you can use this command to generate an access token allowing <mark>read-write</mark> access:

 ```shell
 pnpx nx g @nrwl/nx-cloud:init